CarlosGS/Cyclone-PCB-Factory/README.md

 News
 --
 **Hardware**
+- Idea: We could use a thermistor to measure the temperature of the spindle motor: this way the software could "let it rest" when it gets too hot.
 - Note: The linear bearings of the X carriage must be glued in place (use epoxy or similar) since vibrations produced by the spindle motor move the bearings out of place.
 - v0.9.7 has an improved Z carriage: uses much less plastic, it holds the spindle tightly and leaves more metal surface exposed for better cooling.
 - v0.9.6b has a robust Y axis motor stand (improvement suggested and tested by **Yopero**), and the Z carriage now shows the name of the machine (how cool is that? :P)

 **Software**
 - Note: The timeout for commands of the edge needs to be increased, since the moves are really slow.
 - First Z probing results are promising, read: <https://plus.google.com/u/0/113437723819360223498/posts/9VCHqqnirj6> and <https://plus.google.com/u/0/113437723819360223498/posts/89W2cv1fgQW>
 - Added the python probing script (v0.1) and Octave/Matlab visualizer
 - Based on PyGerber2Gcode.py script